damien-carcel/KhatovarWeb/README.md

 #TODO

 **This is a work in progress.
-The content is for the moment the one of the old website, mostly static, and will progressively evolve to a real modern PHP application.**
+The content is mostly the one of the old, static website.
+It will progressively evolve to a real modern PHP application.**

 # License